xrdocs/cloud-scale-networking/_tutorials/Understanding-ncs5500-jericho-plus-systems.md

 ---
 {% include toc icon="table" title="Understanding NCS5500 Resources" %}

-You can find more content related to NCS5500 including routing in routing memory management, VRF, URPF, ACLs, Netflow following this [link](https://xrdocs.io/cloud-scale-networking/tutorials/).
+You can find more content related to NCS5500 including routing memory management, VRF, URPF, ACLs, Netflow following this [link](https://xrdocs.io/cloud-scale-networking/tutorials/).

 ## S01E06 Introduction of the Jericho+ based platforms and impact on the scale